 Whatever your reason for going south for spring break, you should be aware that you are travelling during one of the busiest times of the year, when border traffic volume increases and airports are jammed.
 Here are some tips to make your trip more enjoyable.

-- Check our Country Travel Advice and Advisories for in-depth information on your destination country.
+- Check our Travel Advice and Advisories for in-depth information on your destination country.
 And keep checking our site for official advice and the information you need to travel wisely and return home safely.

 - Your Canadian health insurance will not protect you when you are outside the country.
 Get the best travel insurance you can buy.